CEA-LIST/Class-Hierarchy-CRDT/README.md

 ## Running the project

 Rust must be installed on your machine: <https://rust-lang.org/tools/install>.
-You must have this project, `PureOpLib`, and `Arachne` in the same root folder.
-You can change the path of these dependencies in `Cargo.toml`.
-Replace `XXXX-1` by the name of `PureOpLib`.

 Running all the tests: